vijayv-w/cicd-process/Example-Workflow.md

 * **Manual Process:**
     * Peer Review(s) once PR builder is successful
+    * UX/UI review by design/dev hybrid (either by checking out work locally for interactive features, or via screen shots posted to the Pull-Request)
     * Fixes and enhancements completed per feedback in Pull-Request
     * Start CICD process once Pull-Request is approved by team for testing